Olivierah/DesignPatterns/12-Bridge/README.md

 # Project description:

 Speaking a little about Design Patterns.
-The example project used here is about Builder.
+The example project used here is about Bridge.

-Builder lets you produce different types and representations of an object using the same build code.
+The Bridge pattern is used when it is necessary that an interface can vary independently of its implementations.

 ## Implementation:

 ![Preview-Screens](ImageAsset/ExEn.png)

+**Complexity level:** HIGH LEVEL

+**Popularity:** LOW

 Some Upsides:

 - Applied the Single-responsibility Principle (SOLID).
-- Você pode reutilizar o mesmo código de construção ao criar várias representações.
+- Applied the Open-closed Principle (SOLID).
+- You can create platform-independent classes and applications.
+- Client code works with high-level abstractions

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------